VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch00/ch00_lab_solutions.md

   Winner: Uniform (by 34.0%)

-  ⚠️  SURPRISE!
+  ** SURPRISE!
 Uniform exploration wins decisively.
       Our hypothesis was WRONG.
 But why?
 ```

 ---

-### Part C — Diagnosis: The Cold Start Problem
+### Part C --- Diagnosis: The Cold Start Problem

 **Why does local exploration fail from cold start?**

 The problem is **initialization**.
 With Q=0 everywhere:
 - **Uniform agent**: Explores the ENTIRE action space randomly
-- **Local agent**: Starts at action index 0 (the corner: w=(−1,−1)) and only explores NEIGHBORS of that corner!
+- **Local agent**: Starts at action index 0 (the corner: $w=(-1,-1)$) and only explores NEIGHBORS of that corner!

-The local agent is doing **"local refinement of garbage"**—there's no good region nearby to refine.
+The local agent is doing **"local refinement of garbage"**---there's no good region nearby to refine.
 It's stuck in a bad neighborhood.

 **Action Coverage After 200 Episodes:**
 ```